saitaiky/notebook/docs/docs/web-development/kubernetes/yaml.md

 # Win PoSH? start https://bret.run/pod.yml
 ```

-When you use a YMAL file to create and update the resources.
+When you use a YAML file to create and update the resources.
 What's happening in the background is the standard for us humans is to write the YAML and then it's going to convert that into JSON.
 You technically could write the JSON, but the standard with Kubernetes for **humans** to write is YAML.
 (JSON is better for computer)

 Each file contains one or more manifests
 You can have many different resources in a single file and then do the opposite of that where you have a single file per resource.

 Each manifest describes an API object (deployment, job, secret)
 We're calling these manifests. **The full description of a resource is a manifest**, and that manifest has requirements.

+### manifest in YMAL

 Each manifest needs four parts (root key:values in the file)
 ```bash